strubell/11-767/labs/lab2-benchmarking/lab2-benchmarking.md

 1. Compute the energy use of each model.
 You can use the `powertop` tool on RPi and Jetson (must be run as root):
     ```
     sudo apt install powertop
-    pip3 install powertop
     ```
     and/or the `jtop` tool on Jetson (see installation instructions [here](https://github.com/rbonghi/jetson_stats/)).

     Follow the same procedure as you used to compute latency, but this time compute energy: (avg) watts * time.
 You will likely need to sample power a number of times throughout each inference, and average.

+    By default, `powertop` takes measurements every 20 seconds.
+You can change it with the `--time` parameter, which specifies number of seconds and allows for non-integer intervals (0.5 for half a second) e.g. to poll every second for 10 seconds and write to 10 csv files:
+    ```
+    sudo powertop --time=1 --csv=powertop.log --iteration=10
+    ```
+    Here is a link to the [`powertop` users guide](https://01.org/sites/default/files/page/powertop_users_guide_201412.pdf) [PDF].
 2. Any difficulties you encountered here?
 Why or why not?

 5: Discussion